Gagandeep39/ticket-booking-app/payments/README.md

 4. We will send the token to payment service
 5. Create a pyment object with amount
 6. Send a request to Spripe API from payment service using token

+## Stripe setup

+- Install stripe SDK `npm install --save stripe`
+- Create account at <https://stripe.com/en-in>and validate email address
+- Go to dashboard -> Developer -> API Key
+- Create secret key and update the screts in env (In kubernetes if deployed using kubernetes)
+- Refer [docs](https://stripe.com/docs/api) for more info

+## Mock tests

+- Mock can be created by creating a folder `__mock__` and a file name same as actual file name inside it
+- Dont forget to initilize using jest('./path/to/actual/class')